frictionlessdata/frictionless-py/docs/guides/transform-guide.md

  {'name': 'spain', 'variable': 'population', 'value': 47}]
 ```

-And as we had expected we got the same result.
+It returns the same result as in `Transform resource`.

 ## Transform Principles